RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-4-2-releases/rs-7-4-2-tba.md

 This version offers:

-- New Cluster Manager UI enhancements for managing passwords and unlocking user accounts
+- New Cluster Manager UI enhancements for password management and identifying locked user accounts

-- Expired license allows adding nodes to the cluster

 ## New in this release